-This article will help you quickly compare and evaluate the best marketing dashboards and other SEO reporting tools.
+This article will help you quickly evaluate and compare the best marketing dashboards and other SEO reporting tools.

-In this post, I’ll share with you a few of the top marketing dashboards and what they can do for you.
-I’ll answer some FAQs about reporting software and provide a simple comparison between the top dashboard software on the market.
+In this post, I’ll share with you a few of the top marketing dashboards that can help you get insight from your data.
+I’ll explain what they can do for you, answer some FAQs about reporting software and provide a simple comparison between the top dashboard software on the market.

 Quickly Compare & Evaluate The 10 Best Marketing Dashboards